When it comes to importing goods, particularly from China or any other country, newcomers often stumble upon several common mistakes.

 COMMON MISTAKE NO. 3 – FAILURE TO MONITOR YOUR ORDER

-By staying proactive and organized in your order management, you can mitigate risks and ensure a smoother import process.
+Being proactive and organized will help ensure a smoother import process.

 COMMON MISTAKE NO. 4 – LACK OF AGREEMENTS